Biometeorology Lab

 Abandoned peat extraction areas (APEA) are important sources of greenhouse gases (GHGs) and losses of carbon (C) and nitrogen (N).
 Afforestation of APEA is one of the most important measures to mitigate GHG emissions and regulate the C and N balance of these areas.
 The objectives of this project are to: (1) clarify the best options for the restoration of residual bogs in terms of C sequestration using the following main typical tree species: pines, birches, and alders; (2) evaluate the effect of soil physicochemical parameters on C sequestration, CO2, N2O and CH4 fluxes; (3) assess the impact of water regime and other environmental conditions on the productivity of afforested areas, on the C and N cycle, and compile C and N balances; (4) analyse the significant effects of environmental conditions on the functional genes controlling the CH4 and N2O balance and on the key processes involved in the processes; (5) assess the impact of different age forest stands on the balance of APEAs’ C and N balance; (6) assess the impact of water regime fluctuations on greenhouse gas emissions; (7) develop best practices for the management of afforested APEAs in order to maximize C sequestration and reduce GHG emissions.

-Project participants: Alar Teemusk, Kaido Soosaar, Reti Ranniku, Thomas Schindler
+People involved: Alar Teemusk, Kaido Soosaar, Reti Ranniku, Thomas Schindler

 Funding: State Forest Management Centre